TrilonIO/aspnetcore-angular-universal/README.md

 ### How do I have code run only in the Browser?

-Check the [Universal Gotchas](#universal-gotchas) on how to use `isPlatformBrowser()`.
+Check the [Gotchas](#gotchas) on how to use `isPlatformBrowser()`.

 ### How do I Material2 with this repo?

-You'll either want to remove SSR for now, or wait as support should be coming to handle Universal/platform-server rendering.
+You'll either want to remove SSR for now, or wait as support should be coming to handle platform-server rendering.

-### How can I use jQuery and/or some jQuery plugins with Angular Universal?
+### How can I use jQuery and/or some jQuery plugins with this repo?

-> Note: If at all possible, try to avoid using jQuery or libraries dependent on it, as there are better, more abstract ways of dealing with the DOM in Angular (2+) such as using the Renderer, etc.
+> Note: If at all possible, try to avoid using jQuery or libraries dependent on it, as there are better, more abstract ways of dealing with the DOM in Angular (4+) such as using the Renderer, etc.

 Yes, of course but there are a few things you need to setup before doing this.
 First, make sure jQuery is included in webpack vendor file, and that you have a webpack Plugin setup for it. `new webpack.ProvidePlugin({ $: 'jquery', jQuery: 'jquery' })`